A Just and Harmonious Society

 Timeline

-We call for contributions to the next issue of the Druk Journal on the theme of An Exciting Era of Transformation
+We call for contributions to the next issue of the Druk Journal on the theme of A Just and Harmonious Society

-2. First Draft: Start writing the first draft after receiving the synopsis review.
+2. First Draft: Submit before 31st July 2024.
+Start writing the first draft after receiving the synopsis review.
 Early drafts will have the advantage of more detailed comments.
 The editor reviews the first draft and sends it back to the writer for further improvement.

-3. Final Draft: The writer finalises the article with necessary editorial inputs and changes and submits it to the editor for final editing by mid of March 2024.
+3. Final Draft: Submit before 19th August 2024.
+The writer finalises the article with necessary editorial inputs and changes and submits it to the editor for final editing by mid of March 2024.

 4. Word Limit: 1,000-3,000 words (For research articles can go up to 4,500 words)